CSC207-UofT/course-project-group-051/README.md

 these look very much like .txt files, so you can write them in a very similar way.

 1. Create a new Intellij project(JavaFX option) instead of directly cloning the repository.
 Select JDK 1.8x.
 Give the project a name.
-2. Download ALL files from the src/sample folder and paste them to the Src/Sample directory of the project.
+2. Download ALL files(including the sample.fxml) from the src/sample folder and paste them to the Src/Sample directory of the project.
 Delete the original "Controller" and "Main" class.
 3. Run the main/UserTest class.